DeFiCh/defichain.com/content/airdrop-6qfku6m2hp.en.md

         - icon: /static/svg/icons/amount/amount-high.svg
           btc: 100 BTC
           dfi: 50,000 DFI
-      snapshot: 5% of the DeFi Blockchain Foundation wallet (total 14.4 million DFI) has been pledge in the Airdrop.
+      snapshot: 5% of DeFiChain Foundation wallet (total 14.4 million DFI) has been pledge in the Airdrop.
 The amount of DFI you are eligible to claim is determined by a snapshot of your BTC hodlings at Bitcoin block 647,500 (estimated to be mined on 9 September, 2020 22:00 UTC).
       max: The maximum amount of DFI you can claim is capped at 50,000, for 100 BTC.
       claim_methods:
         - title: Claim it here